JJmingcc/Optimization_in_python_tutorial/README.md

 # Gurobipy-tutorial
 This repo is to introduce very helpful mathematical programming tool (Gurobipy).
-In this repo, there are some famous examples implemented by using [Gurobipy](https://pypi.org/project/gurobipy/)
+In this repo, there are some famous examples implemented by using [Gurobipy](https://pypi.org/project/gurobipy/).
+I will keep updating this repo.

 ## Get started
 ### Prerequisites